 - Gain insights about puzzling physical, mental, or emotional symptoms that are due to temporary changes in your body chemistry.

 - Avoid wasting money on supplements that are inappropriate for your body chemistry.

 Hair Mineral Analysis by Analytical Research Labs

-I’ll send you a hair collection kit that you’ll use to submit a new hair sample.
+I’ll send you instructions for submitting a new hair sample.
 Your new test results will give us an updated biochemical picture.

 Chart of Your New Test Results